Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

-  Diagram 5 highlights another aspect that was taken into
-  consideration for large scale systems with many users.
-  Often one would like to run multiple ingest sources,
-  multiple  receiving entities and make them available
-  to the clients via a load balancer.
-This way requests
-  can be balanced over multiple processing nodes.
-  This approach is common when serving web pages,
-  and this architecture also applies to video
-  streaming platforms.
-In Diagram  5 it is highlighted how one or more
-  Ingest sources can be sending data to one or more processing entities.
-  In  such a workflow it is important to handle the case
-  when one ingest source or media processing entity fails over.
-  We call this support for failover.
-It is an important
-  consideration in practical video streaming systems that
-  need to run 24/7 such as Internet Television.
-  Failovers must be handled robustly
-  and without causing service interruption.
+  Finally, Diagram 3 highlights another aspect that was taken into consideration for large scale systems with many users.
+Often content owners would like to run multiple ingest sources, multiple receiving entities and make them available to the clients in a seamless fashion for maximum resiliancey.
+This approach is common when serving web pages, and this architecture also applies to video streaming platforms.
+In Diagram 3 it is highlighted how one or more Ingest Sources can be sending data to one or more processing entities.
+In such a workflow it is important to handle the case when one ingest source or media processing entity fails.
+Both the system and client behavior is an important consideration in practical video streaming systems that need to run 24/7 such as Internet Television.
+Failovers must be handled robustly and without causing service interruption.
-  This specification details how this failover and redundancy
+  This specification details how this failover and redundancy support can be achieved.
-  support can be achieved.
-In addition, some recommendations for redundant ingest sources and media processing entities are provided.